 Students planning to enroll in CUA's Department of Library and Information Science may apply to work as Graduate Library Preprofessionals in the Law Library.
-The GLP Program combines full-time work with part-time study and provides an excellent opportunity for DLIS students to acquire in-depth library work experience while completing their MSLS degree.
+The GLP Program combines full-time work with part-time study and provides an excellent opportunity for DLIS students to acquire in-depth library work experience while completing their MSLIS degree.

 Former Law Library GLPs have gone on to professional positions at the following institutions:

 - Howard University Law Library

 - Participants must enroll in CUA's Master of Science in Library and Information Science degree program and make reasonable progress toward the degree.
 GLPs are not required to focus their studies on law librarianship.
 For further details, see Who May Apply, below.

 - GLPs work full time in the Law Library while attending classes part-time.

 - Participants must resign their GLP positions upon completion of all MSLIS degree requirements, including comprehensive exams.

 - GLPs receive six credit hours of free non-taxable tuition for the fall, spring and summer semesters, for a total of 18 credit hours per year.
 The GLP program allows students to complete their degree requirements in two years or less.